Safeguard Your Installation

 Encrypt Local Copies of your Database

-YouTrack stores passwords in the database as hash values.
-Passwords are hashed using the SHA-1 cryptographic hash function.
+YouTrack stores passwords in the database as salted hashes.
+Each user's password is hashed with a different, randomized salt.
+The salted passwords are hashed using the SHA-256 cryptographic hash function.

-The YouTrack database, however, is not encrypted.
+When you download copies of your database, the data (excluding passwords) is decrypted on the fly.
 If you export and store backup copies of your database, we recommend that you apply filesystem-level or full disc encryption to the machine that you use to store the data.

 Restrict Cross-origin Requests